levibostian/semantic-release-precheck/README.md

 # semantic-release-precheck

-[semantic-release](https://github.com/semantic-release/semantic-release) plugin to try and create a more stable `semantic-release` deployment process.
-This is done by (1) confirming with package managers that the deployment actually succeeded as expected and (2) if a deployment fails, it allows you to retry.
+[semantic-release](https://github.com/semantic-release/semantic-release) plugin that skips publishing if that version was published previously.
+Great plugin to verify that a package was successfully pushed to a package manager or as a way to retry deploying.

 # Getting started